 - 1. Keep the muzzle pointed in a safe direction.
 (See "The Basic Rules of Safe Firearms Handling," page 27.) - 2.
-Press the magazine latch forward and remove the magazine from the frame.
+Press the magazine latch inward from the left side, and remove the magazine from the frame.
 NOTE: The magazine is designed to fall free of the frame of its own weight when unloaded and the pistol is held in the normal firing position, but you should always prevent possible damage to the magazine by not letting it drop to the ground unless rapid reloading is absolutely necessary. - 3.
-Place ten (10) or fewer 9mm x 19 Parabellum cartridges into the magazine from the top. - 4.
+Place eight (8) or fewer .45ACP cartridges into an 8 round magazine, or seven (7) or fewer .45ACP cartridges into a 7 round magazine (see p.
+6 for magazine identification). - 4.
 Insert the magazine into the frame, taking care that the magazine is locked in place by the magazine latch.
 Slamming the magazine into the frame forcibly is not necessary. - 5.
 Hold the pistol firmly in the shooting hand but do not touch the trigger.
 Keep the pistol pointed in a safe direction.
 With the thumb and forefinger of the other hand grasp the rear of the slide and pull the slide to the rear as far as it will go (See "Slide Retraction Warning" p.
 13).
 When released, the slide will fly forward to strip the top cartridge from the magazine and chamber it.
 WARNING: The pistol is ready for instant use in the single-action mode once the slide moves forward.
 Be careful! - 6.
 If the pistol is not to be fired immediately, keep it pointed in a safe direction and depress the decocking lever until the hammer drops.
 Remember that the decocking lever will spring back to the double-action "fire" position when released.
 (See Decocking Lever Warning", p.
 7) - 7.
 When the pistol is in the "uncocked" mode (hammer forward), the first shot can be fired double-action by pulling the trigger all the way to the rear, which cocks the hammer and then fires the pistol.
-Subsequent shots are fired singleaction until the magazine is empty, the hammer being cocked by the slide as it recoils from each shot.
+Subsequent shots are fired single-action until the magazine is empty, the hammer being cocked by the slide as it recoils from each shot.
 Note that the trigger pull is much lighter for these subsequent shots.